 How to save the relationship?
 9 questions to ask yourself

-TEXT: KRISTIN HARALDSDÒTTIR ASPELUND, psychologist specialist and couples therapist
+TEXT: KRISTIN HARALDSDÒTTIR ASPELUND, psychologist and couples therapist

 Are you asking yourself the question of how you can save the relationship?